 Ramsey Rural Museum continues to be a real community project.
 As a Registered Charity it is maintained and managed entirely by volunteers

-To see a copy of the Full History click this link.
+To see a copy of the Full History click here>.